5 Best Python Web Scraping Libraries in 2023

 http = urllib3.PoolManager()

-and the second is the string given by the URL you are trying to scrape:
+, and the second is the string given by the URL you want to scrape:

 r = http.request('GET', 'https://demo.vuestorefront.io/c/kitchen')